uyuni-project/uyuni-rfc/accepted/00000-maintenance-windows.md

 - It should be possible to change the maintenance schedule for multiple systems using SSM
 - In the details of the Maintenance Schedule we could have a systems page where add/remove is possible.

+When a system is assigned to a new Maintenance Schedule, all future actions for this system should be canceled.
+The list of canceled actions should be shown.

-If a Maintenance Schedule is assigned and which one, should be visible in the systems details page.
+The information if a Maintenance Schedule is assigned to a system and which Schedule, should be visible in the systems details page.
 Implementation of XMLRPC functions for getting and setting the current maintenance schedule must be implemented.
 For setting a schedule should be possible for multiple systems using an array of system ids.